 What budget for activities and outings Geneva?

-Geneva is often stigmatized as an expensive city to discover.
+Geneva is often considered an expensive city to discover.
 But many of its sights are accessible and even free.
 All you have to do is plan your stay accordingly.

 Good ideas for free discoveries.
 Every first Sunday of the month, paying museums are free.
 The city's twelve museums open their doors free of charge to temporary exhibitions normally subject to a fee, as well as private museums such as the Red Cross and Red Crescent Museum.